iNeedHelpX/Swoon/README.md

 <img width="349" alt="Screen Shot 2022-07-06 at 10 07 36 PM" src="https://user-images.githubusercontent.com/41366455/177674834-90fec020-7e98-450e-9f5c-41facdba2f8b.png">

 keys are in the config file.
-Usually its best to hide these, but for this use case I'm leaving my config files in for Rapyd testing my project.I use abstraction to access the keys.
+Usually its best to hide these, but for this use case I'm leaving my config files in for Rapyd testing my project.
+I use abstraction to access the keys.
+There is a slightly better way of accessing the keys by not putting anything in the files directly and using cloud storage, but I'm not too experienced at that and I find hiding the files from git + abstraction is easiest for me.

 July 6 2022.